yerty

 ACAS conciliated settlement 30% Settled through ACAS before hearing

-Withdrawn or dismissed 54% Claim withdrawn by claimant or dismissed by tribunal
+Withdrawn or dismissed 54% Claim withdrawn or dismissed by tribunal

-Unsuccessful at hearing 4% Went to full hearing, employer won
+Unsuccessful at hearing 4% Full hearing, employer won

 Successful at hearing 0% No claims succeeded at hearing in Q2